ravinderpayal/ravinderpayal.github.io/_posts/2017-03-20-MVC-Model-View-Controller-in-PHP-part-1-by-Ravinder-Payal.md

 require COREPATH."constants/OUT.php";
 ```

 This file is well commented and self explanatory.
+So, I will not explain this one.
 Period.

 Now, we will code our first controller.
->From next part onwards we will see major changes in our controller, and additional functionalities.
-File location:- …/public/application/controllers/firstcont.php

 ```php
 <?php